ableco/planter/README.md

 - The app needs to be deployed to Heroku
 - The app needs to use Heroku review apps with the `buildpack-ruby-rake-deploy-tasks` buildpack

+## Usage

+Generate an issue specific seed file using the issue number:

+    $ rails generate planter:issue 42

+That command will generate an issue specific seed file for GitHub issue #42.
+The file can be found and edited at `db/plant/issue_42.rb`.

 ## Installation

 Add this line to your application's Gemfile: